andreamari/polyquantum/docs/5/README.md

-# Polyquantum 5: A simple paraodox about quantum termodynamics
+# Polyquantum 5: A simple paradox about quantum termodynamics

 Here you can find all the version-controlled Markdown documents associated with this project.
 - For the full discussion, see the **original issue** andreamari/polyquantum#5.